datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 Use INNER JOIN when you need only rows that match on both side

+You have examined the sample code right here which would give you the result set as per the screenshot here.
+Noticed that the INNER JOIN returned two rows that shared the common key "staffed" as highlighted in yellow.

 ---
 ## Daily Happiness & Employee Turnover - LEFT JOIN